simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 }
 ```

-This is an example of a hall position sensors bit connecter to the `11` pole pair motor.<br>
+This is an example of a 3xHall position sensor connected to a `11` pole pair motor.<br>
-Hall sensors implemented in the class `HallSensors` and are defined by its
+Hall sensors are implemented in the class `HallSensors` and are defined by their
  - pins `hallA`, `hallB` and `hallC`: `2`, `3` and `4`
- - motor pole pairs number: `11``
+ - motor pole pair number: `11``

 </div>

-Sensor is initialized hardware pins by running `sensor.init()`.
+Initialize the hardware pins by running `sensor.init()`.

 For full documentation of the setup and all configuration parameters please visit the <a href="sensors"> position sensors docs <i class="fa fa-external-link"></i></a>.

 ## Step 2. <a href="drivers_config" class="remove_dec"> Driver setup</a>
-After the position sensor we proceed to initializing and configuring the driver.
-The library supports [BLDC drivers](bldcdriver) handled by `BLDCDriver3PWM` and `BLDCDriver6PWM`  classes as well as the [stepper drivers](stepperdriver) handled by the `StepperDriver2PWM` and `StepperDriver4PWM` classes.
+After setting up the position sensor we proceed to initializing and configuring the driver.
+The library supports [BLDC drivers](bldcdriver) handled by `BLDCDriver3PWM` and `BLDCDriver6PWM`  classes as well as [stepper drivers](stepperdriver) handled by the `StepperDriver2PWM` and `StepperDriver4PWM` classes.

 <a href="javascript:show('0d','driver');" id="btn-0d" class="btn-driver btn btn-primary">BLDC Driver - 3PWM</a>